Elon Musk astroturfing? SpaceX employees spoke at Boring Company town hall

 Now, you might be thinking that two employees out of the 56,000 who could fit into Dodger Stadium wouldn't be a big deal.
 But according to local broadcaster CBS Los Angeles, only around 50 people attended this event -- and those two employees' statements on camera both made the evening news.
 (Disclosure: CBS is CNET's parent company.)

-The third adult who appeared on the CBS Los Angeles broadcast is Erin Faulk, who first discovered that SpaceX employees were in attendance.
+The third adult who appeared on the CBS Los Angeles broadcast is Erin Faulk, who first discovered that SpaceX employees were in attendance, and has since apparently discovered that a former SpaceX employee, Scott Nolan, spoke in favor of the project as well.

-She says that only nine people stood up to comment on the project, including those two employees.
+She says that only nine people stood up to comment on the project, including those three people.

 CBS Los Angeles reports that the autonomous underground shuttle will only be able to transport eight to 16 people at a time, for a total of as few as 1,400 people per game -- out of the 46,000 on average who attend games at Dodger Stadium.